mlilback/rc2SwiftClient/Issues.md

 * DockerErrors need to be transformed somewhere to Rc2Errors

 * make sure [restore windows full screen](http://mjtsai.com/blog/2016/11/18/full-screen-is-a-preference/) if that is how they were on last quit

+* Validate image versions of containers.
+If a current container is using rc2server/appserver:0.4.1 and we've just pulled 0.4.2, the container needs to be deleted and recreated with the newer image.

+* need to handle error with bad network

+* need to add help for installed packages

+* need to remove old images after a pull of a new image